prakriti42/prakriti42/README.md

 ## Hi there :smile:

-##### I am a 20 year old female and currently a full time Computer Science undergrad.
+##### I am a 20 year old female and currently a full time Computer Science undergraduate.

 ### A Little About Me:
 - **Pronouns :** *She/Her*